TheDilenic/mini_proj_DSAI_grpAA/README.md

 ---

-### Problem Statement: The Energy Efficiency Gap
+### Problem Statement: The True Energy Efficiency Gap

 Problem:
-Which countries achieve the highest energy efficiency — that is, generating high GDP with minimal energy use and emissions?
+Which countries achieve the highest true energy efficiency — not just in terms of GDP per energy use, but also considering emissions intensity, renewable energy share, and technological innovation?
+And how have these patterns evolved over time??

 Approach: